gibbok/notes-next-js/README.md

 - Next.js compiles CSS using PostCSS.
 To customize PostCSS config, you can create a top-level file called postcss.config.js

 ### Pre-rendering
-- It pre-renders every page by default, so Next.js generate HTML for each page in advance instead of having it all done on the client-side using JS (SPA style)
+- Next.js pre-renders every page by default, so Next.js generate HTML for each page in advance instead of having it all done on the client-side using JS (SPA style)
 - Pre-rendering can result in better performance and SEO
 - Each generated HTML is associated with a minimal JS code for what page, when the page loads the browser loads it JS and makes the page interactive (the process is called hydratation).
-- Initial load: pre-rendered HTML created by next js is displayed
+- Initial load: pre-rendered HTML created by Next.js is displayed
 - Hydration: React components are initialized and the app becomes interactive

 Ther are two forms of pre-rendering: